Local Exchangeability: Local exchangeability

 In other words, $X_T$ is the restriction of $X$ to index set $T$, while $X_{\pi, T}$ is the restriction to $T$ under the mapping $\pi$. \cref{defn:localexch} captures the notion that observations with similar covariates should be close to exchangeable, i.e., the total variation between $X_T$ and $X_{\pi, T}$ is small as long as the distances between $t$ and $\pi(t)$ are small for all $t\in T$. \bnumdefn The process $X$ is \emph{locally exchangeable} with respect to a premetric $d$ if for any finite subset $T\subset \mcT$ and injection $\pi: T \to \mcT$,

 \enumdefn \cref{defn:localexch} generalizes both exchangeability and partial exchangeability among equivalence classes.
 In particular, the zero premetric where $d(t,t') = 0$ identically yields classical exchangeability, while the premetric $d(t, t') = 1 - \ind[t \sim t']$ for equivalence relation $\sim$ yields partial exchangeability.
 Further, any process is locally exchangeable with respect to the discrete premetric $d(t,t') = 1- \ind[t = t']$; in order to say something of value about a process $X$, it must satisfy \cref{eq:localexch} for a tighter premetric.
-For example, suppose $X$ are the noisy observations from a Gaussian process regression model with input space $\reals$.
-If obtaining multiple observations at the same spatial point is possible, we must choose the stochastic process index set $\mcT$ to allow for this.
-An appropriate choice is $\mcT = \reals \times \nats$, where the first component denotes the location of the observation, and the second denotes the index of the observation at that location; e.g., $(5.4, 3)$ would denote the $3^\text{rd}$ observation at location $5.4$.
-In \cref{sec:examples}, we will show that the observations $X$ are often locally exchangeable under the premetric $d(t, t') = \min(C|x-x'|, 1)$, where $t = (x, n)$, $t' = (x', n')$, $x, x' \in \reals$, $n, n' \in \nats$, and $C$ is a constant depending on the choice of kernel.
-In this case, observations at the same spatial point $x=x'$ are thought to be exactly exchangeable (since $d(t,t') = 0$), while observations taken at points of increasing distance from one another are thought to be progressively less exchangeable.

 To quantify differences in distributions, \cref{defn:localexch} employs the total variation distance, which for random elements $Y,Z$ in a measurable space $(\mcY, \Xi)$ is defined as